Decomposition of Unitary Matrices for Finding Quantum Circuits: Application to Molecular Hamiltonians: Introduction

 \section{Introduction}

 Quantum computation promises to solve fundamental, yet otherwise intractable problems in many different fields.
-It is commonly believed that advancement in quantum computing science will bring new polynomial time algorithms, and some NP-complete problems shall be solvable in polynomial time, too.
-To advance the quantum computing field, finding circuit designs which can execute algorithms on quantum computers (in the circuit design model of quantum computing) is important.
+To advance the quantum computing field, finding circuit designs to execute algorithms on quantum computers (in the circuit model of quantum computing) is important.
 Therefore, it is of fundamental importance to develop new methods with which to overcome the difficulty in forming a unitary matrix describing the algorithm (or the part of the computation), and the difficulty to decompose this matrix into the known quantum gates \cite{citeulike:541803}.
 Realizing the theoretical problems of quantum computers requires the overcoming decoherence problem \cite{Whaley}.
 Recently, West et al. demonstrate numerically that high fidelity quantum gates are possible in the frame work of quantum dynamic and decoupling \cite{West}.

+It has been shown that the ground and excited state energies of small molecules can be carried out on a quantum computer simulator using a recursive phase-estimation algorithm \cite{Abrams,Alan-Science,Hefeng,PhysRevE.59.2429}.
+Lanyon et al. reported the application of photonic quantum computer technology to calculate properties of the hydrogen molecule in a minimal basis \cite{Lanyon}.
+For the simulation of quantum systems, it is needed to find efficient quantum circuits.

 The problem in the decomposition of a given unitary matrix into a sequence of quantum logic gates can be presented as an optimization problem.
-Williams and Gray \cite{Williams99automateddesign} suggested the use of genetic programming technique to find new circuit designs for known algorithms, and also presented results for quantum teleportation.
+Williams and Gray \cite{Williams99automateddesign} suggested the use of genetic programming technique to find new circuit designs for known algorithms, and also presented results for the quantum teleportation.
 Yabuki, Iba \cite{Yabuki00geneticalgorithms} and Peng et al. \cite{10.1109/ICCIT.2009.178} focused on circuit designs for the quantum teleportation by using different genetic algorithm techniques.
 Spector \cite{1211041} explains the use of genetic programming to explore new quantum algorithms.
-Stadelhofer \cite{CambridgeJournals:1903220} used genetic algorithms to evolve black box quantum algorithms.
-There are also some other works \cite{oaieldorado0x0007ce5c, 787893, DBLPconfgeccoMasseyCS04} which evolve quantum algorithms or circuits by using genetic programming or genetic algorithms.
+Stadelhofer \cite{CambridgeJournals:1903220} used the genetic algorithms to evolve black box quantum algorithms.
+There are also some other works \cite{oaieldorado0x0007ce5c, 787893, DBLPconfgeccoMasseyCS04} which evolve quantum algorithms or circuits by using the genetic programming or the genetic algorithms.
 Review of these procedures can be found in \cite{DBLPjournalsgpemGeppS09}.